Sunbertrs/OODCamcorder-OSD-font/README.md

 # OODCamcorder-OSD-font

-An open source font inspired from VCR OSD mono.
+An open source font inspired from those out of dated camcorders and VCR OSD mono.